Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Normalizing Flows

-here $f$ can be arbitrarily complex i.e. a neural network. $h$ tends to be selected as an elementwise function making the Jacobian triangular thereby allowing the determinant to be efficiently computed as the product of elements on the diagonal.
+A simple way of building an expressive invertible function is the coupling flow \cite{Dinh2015NICENonlinearIndependent}, which divide inputs into two and applies a bijection $h$ on one half parameterised by the other, here $f$ can be arbitrarily complex i.e. a neural network. $h$ tends to be selected as an elementwise function making the Jacobian triangular allowing efficient computation of the determinant, i.e. the product of elements on the diagonal.